kosude/doombox/README.txt

 ----------------------------[ AUDIO SPECIFICATION ]----------------------------

 Stereo audio is provided via pulse width modulation (PWM).
-GPIOs 8-9 are reserved for this purpose, where GPIO8 outputs left audio, and GPIO9 right.
+GPIOs 8 and 9 are reserved for this purpose, where GPIO8 outputs left audio, and GPIO9 right.

     TODO better description